 \subsection{RAG Training}

-As introduced in Section~\ref{sec:training}, RAG training includes two branch of works, RAG with/without datastore update.
-For RAG without datastore update, the main challenge is how to jointly optimize all parameters in RAG.
-This may involves new loss functions with multiple objectives, new optimizations for efficient tuning parameters in retriever and generator, or other training strategies.
+As introduced in Section~\ref{sec:training}, RAG training includes two branches of works, RAG with/without knowledge base update.
+For RAG without a knowledge base update, the main challenge is how to jointly optimize all parameters in RAG.
+This may involve new loss functions with multiple objectives, new optimizations for efficient tuning parameters in the retriever and generator, or other training strategies.

-For RAG with datastore update, one challenge is how to align the retrieval representations with the generator's representations.
-Although the time cost of the update operation in datastore cannot be ignored, some works~\citep{22neurips-retroprompt} reduce the update frequency by asychronously updating, thus achieving the alignment of knowledge representation and model's representation.
-Another challenge is when to retrain/fine-tune the generator in RAG when new corpus is added.
-Due to the in-context learning capability of exisitng LLM-based generators and high training overhead, retraining/fine-tuning the generator or directly inferring the generator becomes a challenging choice for different scenarios.
-Recently, some efficient training strategies~\citep{22iclr-lora, 23nips-qlora} have been proposed to accelerate the fine-tuning process, which can be taken into considerations.
+For RAG with knowledge base update, one challenge is how to align the retrieval representations with the generator's representations.
+Although the time cost of the update operation in knowledge base cannot be ignored, some works~\citep{22neurips-retroprompt} reduce the update frequency by asynchronously updating, thus achieving the alignment of knowledge representation and model's representation.
+Another challenge is when to retrain/fine-tune the generator in RAG when a new corpus is added.
+Due to the in-context learning capability of existing LLM-based generators and high training overhead, retraining/fine-tuning the generator or directly inferring the generator becomes a challenging choice for different scenarios.
+Recently, some efficient training strategies~\citep{22iclr-lora, 23nips-qlora} have been proposed to accelerate the fine-tuning process, which can be taken into consideration.